exakat/php-dictionary/dictionary/weakmap.ini.rst

 It is a map, or key–value storage, where the keys are objects and the stored values are automatically removed when the object key is no longer referenced anywhere else in your program.

 They may be considered as an associative array, where the keys must be objects.
-It also doesn’t prevent objects from being garbage-collected.
+It also doesn't prevent objects from being garbage-collected.

 .. code-block:: php